Ph.D. Candidate

 Columbia University

-You can view my CV (updated February 2026) here.
+You can view my CV (updated June 2026) here.

 International organizations promote cooperation by diffusing information among states and the public.
 But how does this information reach the public under authoritarian regimes?
 I examine how an authoritarian government with a censorship apparatus can use government-controlled media to offset international organizations’ information effects.
 The authoritarian government selectively censors IO news based on the likelihood of success in invoking a defensive reaction, suppressing complaints made by neutral counterparts that may lead to concerns for noncompliance while allowing limited attention toward provocative complaints by hostile states.
 I find support for my arguments through analysis of an original dataset of Chinese newspaper articles by 116 newspapers on all WTO disputes involving China.
 Survey experiment on Chinese citizens tests the microfoundations of the information strategy, finding that exposure to information about China being sued in a WTO dispute significantly reduces support for international law, especially for those disputes against the United States.